Top 8 Bells VST Plugins & Libraries 2023 (And 6 Best FREE Plugins)

 Summary:

 A superb collection of ethnic instruments, Ethno World 6 excels by delivering a nice collection of such instruments allied with relevant parameters and controls.
 The functionality of this library is very intuitive, and the most difficult part is deciding which instrument sounds best.
-We can safely say that its samples were carefully recorded and provide a great quality, especially if deeply explored with the built-in effects and general settings.

 3. Orange Tree Samples Angelic Chimes